microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 ### Latest Update
 Date | Notes
 ---|---
+2021.01.06 | Core Components: Sync flows updated to use Common Data Service (Current Environment) connector, as well as bug fixes per GitHub issues.
+Innovation Backlog: updated to be Dataverse for Teams environment compatible.
+Power BI dashboard: updated to use new naming conventions (Desktop Flow and Cloud Flow).
 2020.11.24 | Core Components: Bug fixes to PVA sync flow and Power Apps User Shared With sync flow, added missing filters in Power BI dasbhoard.
 Audit Logs: updated to now work with connection references.
 2020.11.16 | Core Components: Bug fixes to sync flows, new columns in Environment table for Microsoft Teams environment management.
 Governance components: New flows to manage Microsoft Teams environments.
 Power BI Dashboard: complete refresh of style.
 2020.10.16 | Find our release notes on docs: https://docs.microsoft.com/en-us/power-platform/guidance/coe/release-notes